Please consult the following policies and resources relating to public safety and Princeton University campus facilities.

 Gender Inclusive Restrooms

-The LGBT Center has created and maintains an up-to-date map of all gender free and single stall restrooms marked Men’s and Women’s in Google Maps.
+The LGBT Center has created and maintains a map of gender free and single stall restrooms marked Men’s and Women’s in Google Maps.
 You can view it here.

 Restrooms Along the P-rade Route